 This is not a service we currently offer.
 In the event a client needs psychiatric services, we work closely with The Holiner Group and other psychiatrists in Central Texas to provide psychiatric services when necessary.

-What is an LPC Intern?
+What is an LPC Associate?

 What forms of payment do you accept?